CERTIFIED INVESTMENT AND FINANCIAL ANALYSTS

-- Accounting policies are the specific principles, bases, conventions, rules and practices applied an entity in preparing and presenting financial
+- Accounting policies are the specific principles, bases, conventions, rules and practices applied by an entity in preparing and presenting financial

 - A change in accounting estimate is an adjustment of the carrying amount of an asset or liability, or related expense, resulting from reassessing the expected future benefits and obligations associated with that asset or

-- International Financial Reporting Standards are standards and interpretations adopted the International Accounting Standards Board (IASB).
+- International Financial Reporting Standards are standards and interpretations adopted by the International Accounting Standards Board (IASB).
 They comprise:

 - International Financial Reporting Standards (IFRSs)